What would you do?

 - Time is crucial so if your tooth has been knocked out, see your dentist or an emergency dentist as soon as possible for further treatment.

-Keep it moist all times and DO NOT:
+- Keep the tooth moist at all times

-- Clean it water for more than a few seconds.
+- DO NOT clean it water for more than a few seconds.

-- Put it in ice or ice water.
+- DO NOT put it in ice or ice water.